Nintendocustom/file-formats/fib-format.md

   0x70f02c44,models/textures/pc02_brooklynbridge.btga,46404,87352,0x00017257
   0xf33f098b,models/textures/pc03_spaceneedle.btga,44170,87352,0x00017257
   ```

+### Compressions

+FIB files use a custom LZ77-based compression algorithm.
+An implementation of the algorithm can be found in the [quickbms source code](https://github.com/LittleBigBug/QuickBMS/blob/5315ffe664b88dc09ae783ad17d9dfd252b1c927/src/included/unrfpk.c#L5).
+Note: This implementation only applies to Version 1 - Version 2 uses a slightly different method.

+---

 * **Note:**
   * Files with a `Decompressed File Size` of 0 should generally be skipped during extraction and considered as empty/placeholder entries.